maxonrow/maxathon/README.md

 # **Get You Repository**

-- Submissions are made using your team's repo under the xxx organisation here.
+- Submissions are made using your team's repo under the organisation here.
 - In order to get a repo, just register your submission on [this platform](https://platform-hackathon.maxonrow.com/) and make sure at least one team member has their GitHub profile provided & linked.
 Your team repo will then be created for you, and you will have full access.
 - You can choose to work in a repo elsewhere (e.g. under your own GitHub user) provided you pull the latest version into your team's repo for judging.
 Make sure whatever code you have is committed to your official repo by 11.59pm Wednesday 30-September-2020.
 You may continue editing until the deadline, as long as some of your code is in by 11.59pm.